Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

 - You are a fan of the channel.

-- The video is important and you want it to be accessible to the hearing impaired also.
+- The video is important and you also want it to be accessible to the Deaf or hard of hearing.

 - You can speak and write in another language, and translating their video will open it up to others that speak your language.